 Whether you use them as a main ingredient, condiment and garnish, onions add flavor to a variety of dishes.
-Onions are a low-calorie, healthful food to include in your diabetic diet, providing you with fiber, iron, potassium, vitamin C and other micronutrients.
+Onions are a low-calorie, healthful food to include in your diabetes diet, providing you with fiber, iron, potassium, vitamin C and other micronutrients.
 Some evidence suggests that certain chemicals in onions may help you maintain blood sugar control.

 Low Carbohydrates And Calories